 Vinay Thawait – Subject Advisor, Computer Science, IT and Creative iMedia

 Here at OCR we’ve had lots of queries from centres in recent weeks about marking coursework, or non-exam assessment (NEA).
-For Cambridge Nationals in Creative iMedia (J817), this means the NEA set assignment tasks.
+For A Level Computer Science (H446), this means the programming project.

 There have been questions about how to apply the mark scheme.
 This isn’t surprising as it hasn’t been assessed for two years, so a larger number of teachers than normal will be submitting marks for moderation for the first time.
 We’ve also had questions about administrative requirements, and most particularly about whether any allowances should be made when marking for the abnormal and difficult circumstances many students have had to contend with while completing their assignments.

 Regarding that last point, the JCQ (Joint Council for Qualifications) have recently released guidance, which makes it clear that all NEA must be marked in the same way as before the pandemic disruption.
 This is really important, as it will help ensure that all students’ work is marked to the same standards.

 As the JCQ guidance also says, the 2022 grading process that takes place after marking, when the grade boundaries are set, will provide a safety net.
 So please don’t think that by marking your students’ work to pre-pandemic standards this year, you are in any way doing them an injustice.
 (For more on 2022 grading, please see this Ofqual article from September last year.)